sugyeonge/sugyeonge.github.io/index.md

 ## Education
 2020.09 - : Graduate, Major in Computer Science and Engineering at Korea University <br>
-2016.02 - 2020.08: Undergraduate, Received Bachelor of Arts and Language Science degree from Hankuk University of Foreign Studies (HUFS) <br>
+2016.02 - 2020.08: Undergraduate, Received B.A. degree, Major in Linguistics and Cognitive Science(1st), Language and Technology(2nd) at Hankuk University of Foreign Studies (HUFS) <br>

 ## Academic Services
 Program committee: NAACL 2022-Industry Track